singhkailash9/discord-bot-node/README.md

-# Discord Bot - Node
+# Nodot

+> Nodot is referred as Node bot

 This project is a Discord bot built with Node.js.
 It is the revamped version of my previous Node.js bot.
 It uses ES6+ JavaScript and is better structured.